Colorado Department of Public Health And Environment (CDPHE)

-Receiving a deficiency-free rating is rare indeed as the regulations have become much more stringent, particularly with the larger assisted living facilities and nursing homes.
+Receiving a deficiency-free rating is quite rare indeed as the regulations have become much more stringent, particularly with the larger assisted living facilities and nursing homes.

 According to data compiled by Centers of Medicare and Medicaid Services (CMS), nursing homes in Colorado received an average of eleven deficiencies.
-In another study, only 8% of skilled nursing facilities earned the designation of deficiency free.
+In another study, only 8% of the skilled nursing facilities earned the designation of deficiency free.